easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 This can be specified using a Python dictionary value in the `sources` easyconfig parameter.

-Since EasyBuild v3.3.0, three keys are supported:
+The following keys are supported:

 - `filename` (*mandatory*): filename of source file
 - `download_filename`: filename that should be used when downloading